Schools & Teachers | Secondary

 Here are some films to help support you, your colleagues and your students with type 1 diabetes in school giving an insight into how to manage sports & exercise, exams and how high and low blood glucose levels can affect the brain.

-Managing Sports & Exercise and Type 1 Diabetes - Key Stage 3&4
+Food and Type 1 Diabetes - Secondary

 Exams & Hypoglycaemia